Modern Short Stack Play (Part 1)

 1) 28.8% opening range (this is VERY tight, only 22+, Ax+, K9s+, Kto+, Q9s+, Qto+, J9s+, Jto, T9s)

 Before we go any further, let me clarify something.
 Just because we can profit by 3-bet shoving doesn’t mean that we should shove all of these hands (more on this below).
 But I believe that it’s crucial to realize how wide we can shove at all times.
-If you’re sure that you can shove a certain hand x in a certain spot y profitably, you immediately have an option available that makes you money—it just might not be the most profitable option.
+If you’re sure that you can shove a certain hand x in a certain spot y profitably, then you immediately have an option available that makes you money.
+It just might not be the most profitable option.

 Anyway, from this first example, there are two main takeaways: